Dust polarization modeling at large-scale over the Northern Galactic cap using EBHIS and Planck data: Exploiting the data

-The diffuse ISM is a multiphase medium.
-The \hi\ gas comprises two thermally-stable phases, the cold and warm neutral medium (CNM and WNM, respectively), along with an additional thermally-unstable phase at intermediate temperature, hereafter referred to as the unstable neutral medium (UNM) following \tgmodel.
+The diffuse ISM is a complex turbulent multiphase medium.
+The \hi\ gas comprises two thermally stable phases, the cold and warm neutral medium (CNM and WNM, respectively), along with an additional thermally unstable phase at an intermediate temperature, hereafter referred to as the unstable neutral medium (UNM) following \tgmodel.